QuCo-RAG: Quantifying Uncertainty from the Pre-training Corpus for Dynamic Retrieval-Augmented Generation: Analysis and Discussion

 \textbf{From Inference-Time Intervention to Data-Centric AI.} Our corpus statistics analysis precisely identifies the model's knowledge gaps.
 This signal can inform \textit{training data curation}: rather than only compensating for gaps at inference time via retrieval, developers can proactively collect data for low-frequency entities during continued pre-training or post-training.
 Similarly, corpus statistics can guide \textit{synthetic data filtering}, where LLM-generated training examples are verified against corpus statistics before inclusion, and \textit{model editing} by distinguishing facts that require targeted injection from those already reliably learned.

-\textbf{Extensions of the Paradigm.} Several directions merit exploration: (1) multilingual verification through cross-lingual statistics; (2) temporal dynamics via time-stamped corpora for evolving knowledge; (3) extension beyond entities to events, relations, and numerical claims; and (4) integration into agentic systems as a self-verification tool that agents invoke before acting on generation.
+\textbf{Extensions of the Paradigm.} Several directions merit exploration: (1) multilingual verification through cross-lingual statistics; (2) temporal dynamics via time-stamped corpora for evolving knowledge; (3) extension beyond entities to events, relations, and numerical claims~\cite{min-etal-2024-exploring,10.1007/978-3-031-47240-4_19, wei2026epiqal,10.1145/3746027.3755764}; and (4) integration into agentic systems~\citep{huang2026rethinkingmemorymechanismsfoundation,wu2026gamhierarchicalgraphbasedagentic, ho2025arcmemo} as a self-verification tool that agents invoke before acting on generation.

-\textbf{Theoretical Foundations.} Our transferability results raise fundamental questions: why do proxy corpora work across model families?
-Can we formalize information-theoretic bounds on hallucination probability given corpus statistics?
+\textbf{Theoretical Foundations.} Our transferability results raise fundamental questions: (1) can we formally characterize the relationship between corpus statistics and model knowledge?
+(2) can we formalize information-theoretic bounds on hallucination probability given corpus statistics?
 These questions connect to broader debates on memorization versus generalization in LLMs.